idno/known/docs/install/advanced.md

     export KNOWN_DOMAIN='your.domain.name'
     ```

+!!! warning "Updating Known"
+    When you update Known core or any plugins (especially syndication plugins), it is important to restart your event queue so that
+    the queue runs the updated code.

 ## Periodic Execution Service

 Sometimes it is desirable to execute actions in the background and periodic intervals, the advanced periodic execution services allows you to do this.